kirtansukhadiya/StorySynth/README.md

 This will have feature as in summary of book, character details, rating of the book, and where you can get it.

 ### Future model (vision)
-account creation
-Interaction between users
+Account creation, Interaction between users